 Students must clear their work area of any papers, books, and other materials.
 This includes any items on the walls around them.

 Students must be alone to take their exams.
-They may want to use the ‘do not disturb’ door sign included in their Student Success kit!
+They may want to use the ‘do not disturb’ door sign included in their Student Success Kit!

 Cell phones are not permitted during exams.
 Students may be asked to turn their phone off or place it in another room.
+Visit Assessment Policies for more details about the secure environment policy.

 If students experience technical difficulties during an exam, the proctor will reach out to them on their phone.
 If students are unable to re-connect or continue to experience technical difficulties that prevent them from completing an exam, they are encouraged to contact the Assessment Services team immediately.